Hidden Valley (Antarctica)

-Mirabilite Pond is an alkali pond at a high elevation in the southern part Hidden Valley, west of Koettlitz Glacier.
+An alkali pond at a high elevation in the southern part of Hidden Valley.

 The pond is located on the northern side of the ridge that bounds the southeast part of Hidden Valley.

-The feature was studied by U.S. geologist Troy L. Pewe in 1957–58 whose finding of a thin film of the white salt mirabilite (Glauber's salt) around the edge of the pond suggested the name.
+The feature was studied by United States geologist Troy L. Péwé (1957-58) whose finding of a thin film of white salt mirabilite (Glauber's salt) around the edge of the pond suggested the name.